ArrowrIcon Home icon

 The painted walls

 Paintwork was the one thing that people could change relatively easily, depending of course on what was available in the shops.
-I have read that green paint was the easiest to come by in the 1950s and that may have also been true in the 1940s.
+I have read that green paint was the easiest to come by in the 1950s and that may have been true in the 1940s.
 Hence the colour of the walls above the ceramic tiles in the first photo.
 In our house, though, the walls above the ceramic tiles were painted with white gloss paint, and in my view they looked a great deal better than in the bathroom at the Imperial War Museum.

 The ceramic wall tiles